-Ford is cutting 7,000 white-collar jobs
+Ford sees twisting road ahead, cuts 7,000 white-collar jobs

 Ford Motor Co. is slashing thousands of jobs worldwide because of major restructuring.
 (Source: Source: Ford Motor Co./CNN/file)

-The company has said it was undertaking a major restructuring, and on Monday said that it will have trimmed thousands of jobs by August.

-The company said that the plan will save about $600 million per year by eliminating bureaucracy and increasing the number of workers reporting to each manager.
+The major revamp, which had been under way since last year, will save about $600 million per year by eliminating bureaucracy and increasing the number of workers reporting to each manager.

 In the U.S. about 2,300 jobs will be cut through buyouts and layoffs.
-About 1,500 already have happened.
-About 500 workers will be let go this week.
+About 1,500 have left voluntarily or with buyouts, while another 300 have already been laid off.
+About 500 workers will be let go starting this week, largely in and around the company's headquarters in Dearborn, Michigan, just outside Detroit.

+The layoffs are coming across a broad swath of the company including engineering, product development, marketing, information technology, logistics, finance and other areas.
+But the company also said it is hiring in some critical areas including those developing software and dealing with self-driving and electric vehicles.

-In a memo to employees, Monday, CEO Jim Hackett said the fourth wave of the restructuring will start on Tuesday, with the majority of cuts being finished by May 24.
+In a memo to employees, Monday, CEO Jim Hackett said the fourth wave of the restructuring will start on Tuesday, with the majority of U.S. cuts being finished by May 24.

-"To succeed in our competitive industry, and position Ford to win in a fast-charging future, we must reduce bureaucracy, empower managers, speed decision making and focus on the most valuable work, and cost cuts," Hackett's wrote.
+“To succeed in our competitive industry, and position Ford to win in a fast-charging future, we must reduce bureaucracy, empower managers, speed decision making and focus on the most valuable work, and cost cuts,” Hackett wrote.

-In the U.S. about 1,500 white-collar employees left the company voluntarily since the restructuring began last year, some taking buyouts.
-About 300 have been laid off already, with another 500 layoffs starting this week.

-Most of Ford's white-collar workers are in and around the company's Dearborn, Michigan, headquarters.

 It's the second set of layoffs for Detroit-area automakers, even though the companies are making healthy profits.
 Sales in the U.S., where the automakers get most of their revenue, have fallen slightly but still are strong.

-Both companies have said the cuts are needed to prepare for the future, because the companies face huge capital expenditures to update their current vehicles and develop them for the future.
+Both companies have said the cuts are needed because the companies face huge capital expenditures to update their current vehicles and develop them for the future.

-The cuts brought withering criticism of GM from President Donald Trump and Congress, especially the closing of a small-car factory in Lordstown, Ohio.
+At GM, the cuts brought withering criticism from President Donald Trump and Congress, especially the closing of a small-car factory in Lordstown, Ohio.
 Trump campaigned on bringing factory jobs back to the industrial Midwest.
 GM has since announced a possible deal to sell the Lordstown plant to a startup electric vehicle maker, but it hasn't been finalized.

+Ford's white-collar employees had been fearful since last July when the company said the restructuring would cost $7 billion in cash and hit pretax earnings by $11 billion over the next three to five years.
+Many have been upset that it took so long for the company to make decisions.

+Factory workers have not been affected by the restructuring thus far, as the company has retooled car plants so they can build more popular trucks and SUVs.

 Hackett said in the memo that Ford is departing from past practices and letting laid-off employees stay a few days to wrap up their jobs and say good-bye to colleagues.
 In the past, laid-off workers would have had to pack up and leave immediately.